You finish the thing.

 No breath.
 No pause.
 No presence.

-Just a quiet pressure to keep proving your value.
+Just a quiet pressure to keep doing more.

-This moment—so easy to dismiss—is actually one of the most powerful invitations you’ll ever receive.
+This moment, so easy to dismiss, is actually one of the most powerful invitations you’ll ever receive.

 It’s a nudge from your nervous system.
 A knock from your soul.